 About Ally Invest

-Ally Invest is the online brokerage firm of Ally Bank with great pricing and customer service, making it hard to beat.
-Unfortunately, the funding process can be tricky, taking up to seven days.
-If you are looking for a local branch office, you'll have to look elsewhere.
+Ally Invest is the online brokerage firm of Ally Bank, and its great pricing and customer service make it hard to beat.
+Unfortunately, the funding process can be tricky, taking up to 10 business days.
+And if you are looking for a local branch office, you'll have to look elsewhere.